Welcome to my page!

-The most important part of counselling is a therapeutic relationship.
-My clients describe me as genuine, warm and non-judgemental.
-I will listen and together we will find ways of working that feel like the best fit for you.
+One of the most important parts of counselling is feeling that you and your counsellor will work well together.
+My clients describe me as creative, genuine, warm and non-judgemental.
+I will listen and together we will explore ways of working to find what you feel is the best fit for you.

 I am an integrative counsellor.
-This means I can use a broad range of counselling tools and approaches.
+This means I offer a broad range of counselling approaches.
 I work ethically, effectively and safely with young people and adults.
-We will find and build upon your existing skills and resources so that you are better able to navigate the unique difficulties that you are experiencing.
+Sessions usually last about 50 minutes.
+We can work in single sessions or longer-term, depending on what works best for you.

 Testimonial: "Emma regularly sees me at my worst.
 I have told her about things I am not proud of but she never judges."